Journal of Pediatric Psychology highlights

 By Grayson N. Holmbeck, PhD

-I want to thank the associate editors for their superb work thus far in 2012: Dean Beebe, John Lavigne, Tonya Palermo, Lori Stark, Ric Steele, and Tim Wysocki, as well as Susan Wood for her excellent work as the journal's editorial assistant.
+As always, I want to thank the associate editors for their remarkable work (Dean Beebe, John Lavigne, Tonya Palermo, Lori Stark, Ric Steele and Tim Wysocki) and Susan Wood for her excellent work as the editorial assistant for the journal.